A poke…

 We’re studying a new vaccine to prevent harmful diseases caused by the Group A Streptococcus bacteria.

-Join our study to find ways to prevent harmful diseases caused by Group A Strep.
+We’re studying ways to prevent harmful diseases caused by Group A Strep.

 You may know strep as the bacteria that causes strep throat.
 But did you know it also causes severe, life-threatening diseases such as rheumatic fever, necrotizing fasciitis (flesh-eating disease) and toxic shock?
 Children and marginalized populations are disproportionately impacted by infections from Group A Strep.